 I’ve have homeschooled and taken my kids to school.
 If you’re not waking up early, your whole routine is thrown off for the day.
 It’s important to remain punctual and consistent.

 This will help your child thrive and be successful in school.
-School takes a LOT of time up, regardless if you’re homeschooling or not.
+The school takes a LOT of time up, regardless if you’re homeschooling or not.

 You want to make sure to get a headstart on the day.
-Which means YOU as the mom, needs to be ready to go and have most of you put together BEFORE your child is up.
+This means YOU as the mom, need to be ready to go and have most of you put together BEFORE your child is up.

 You need your morning routine to be on point.
 Once you have that routine established, it’s easier to have your child ready to go every morning.